 Donated legal services are recognized as contributions and a corresponding expense at their estimated value at date of receipt, in accordance with accounting principles generally accepted in the United States of America, if the services (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased by Earthjustice.
 Attorneys who contribute services provide Earthjustice a detail of the dollar value of the time spent.
 The value of law clerks' time is estimated by management using current rates included in court filings.
-Total donated legal services for the year ended June 30, 2015, was estimated to be \$3,175,303.
-The estimate of donated administrative legal services for the year ended June 30, 2015 totaled \$51,429.
+Total donated legal services for the years ended June 30, 2016 and 2015, was estimated to be \$3,211,199 and \$3,175,303, respectively.
+The estimate of donated administrative legal services for the years ended June 30, 2016 and 2015 totaled \$39,539 and \$51,429, respectively.

-Earthjustice also receives donated space for public service announcements in various print, television, and web-based media as well as in major U.S. airport locations and various outdoor locations.
-The fair value of these donations has been estimated using published advertising rates for comparable space in the publications and an estimate for like kind space in airports and amounted to \$2,778,369 for the year ended June 30, 2015.
+Earthjustice also receives donated space for public service announcements in various print, television, and webbased media as well as in major U.S. airport locations and various outdoor locations.
+The fair value of these donations has been estimated using published advertising rates for comparable space in the publications and an estimate for like kind space in airports and amounted to \$674,672 and \$2,778,369 for the years ended June 30, 2016 and 2015, respectively.
 It is Earthjustice's policy to record the value of the donated space when management becomes aware of the ad placement.

-In the year ended June 30, 2015, Earthjustice received other donate public information services, the estimated value of which totaled \$72,097.
+In the years ended June 30, 2016 and 2015, Earthjustice received other non-legal services, the estimated value of which totaled \$675 and \$72,097, respectively.